Table of Contents

-Snap applications are easy to install because they take care of all of the dependencies and run it in a semi-isolated environment.
+Snap applications are easy to install because they take care of all of the dependencies and run them in a semi-isolated environment.

 It’s not practical to use

-snapsto run part of the application one box and then have the database on another server.
+snapsto run part of the application on one box and then have the database on another server.
+Or, you might not be able to use MariaDB instead of the pre-configured MySQL instance.

 Docker containers address these problems.
 Like snaps, Docker containers run in isolation, meaning they will not conflict with services running on the host machine.